tensorflow/tflite-micro/debugging_output.md

+The TFLM debugging output tools allow TFLM users to easily debug their models by providing a tool that will compare the intermediate  values(output of each OP/Kernel) from a model post invoke between the TFLM and TfLite.
+As well as a way to compare intermediate values between TFLM x86 implementations and Optimized Implementations.

+The workflow can be divided into two parts:

+The first is a C++ binary that takes a TfLite model and returns a file that has random inputs and their corresponding output values for each layer of the model it was provided.

+The second is a python script that takes a TfLite model and optionally can take the file outputted by the C++ binary mentioned above.
+When only the TfLite model is provided as input, the script generates random input and compares TFLM vs TfLite inference outputs for each layer of the model.
+When the file from the C++ binary is provided alongside the TfLite model as inputs , the script runs TFLM x86 inference comparison to the expected output.

-# C++ Layer by Layer Output Tool on TFLite Micro
+# C++ Excpected Layer by Layer Output Tool on TFLite Micro

-This tool allows you to pass in a TfLite model and returns a flatbuffer file with input and the corresponding output values appended into it that can be passed into a python debugging tool which can compare those golden values vs the x86 TFLM reference kernel implementation.
+This C++ binary allows you to pass in a TfLite model and returns a flatbuffer file with input and the corresponding output values appended into it that can be passed into a python debugging tool which can compare those golden values vs the x86 TFLM reference kernel implementation.

-The C++ Tool/binary will write a debugging flatbuffer to the path provide in 2nd arg using the tflite_model provided in the 1st arg
+The C++ Tool/binary will write a debugging file to the path provide in 2nd arg using the tflite_model provided in the 1st arg

 ##### Command bazel/blaze: